 Table 3 shows the results for the mineral content of restructured black goat jerky with different types of USP added.
-Phosphorus (P) content was significantly higher in the control group than in the USP-treated groups (P<0.05).
+Phosphorus (P) content was significantly higher in the control group than in the USP-treated groups (p<0.05).
 It is considered that higher moisture content in the USP-treated groups than that in the control group, due to the high water-retaining properties of seaweed polysaccharides, resulted in relatively lower P content than that in the control group.
 Although P is essential for bone formation and maintenance, excessive intake can antagonistically affect calcium (Ca) absorption, leading to osteoporosis and hypertension; therefore, restricted P intake is recommended (Lee et al., 2020).
-According to the 2020

-Dietary Reference Intakes for Koreans, published by the Ministry of Health and Welfare, the recommended daily P intake for adults (19-64 years old) is 700 mg.
+According to the 2020 Dietary Reference Intakes for Koreans, published by the Ministry of Health and Welfare (2020), the recommended daily P intake for adults (19-64 years old) is 700 mg.
 The P content in the USP-treated groups did not exceed the recommended levels (Jeon and Choi, 2012); therefore, it can be believed safe.
-Iron (Fe) content was significantly higher in the ST than in the other groups (P<0.05).
-Potassium (K), Ca, and zinc (Zn) contents were significantly higher in the SM than in the control group and the other groups with added USPs (P < 0.05).
-As a component of hemoglobin, myoglobin, and mitochondrial enzymes, Fe is essential for ATP production via oxygen transport and oxidase formation (Kim et al., 2010).
+Iron (Fe) content was significantly higher in the ST than in the other groups (p<0.05).
+Potassium (K), Ca, and zinc (Zn) contents were significantly higher in the SM than in the control group and the other groups with added USPs (p<0.05).
+As a component of hemoglobin, myoglobin, and mitochondrial enzymes, Fe is essential for adenosine triphosphate (ATP) production via oxygen transport and oxidase formation (Kim et al., 2010b).
 Potassium inhibits sections of the hormone renin, regulating blood pressure by reducing sodium (Na) reabsorption.
 In addition, when ATP-sensitive Ca channels in the cell membrane close, resulting in depolarization, K causes the opening of voltage-gated Ca channels, causing a rapid influx of Ca and stimulating insulin secretion; thus, K also plays a crucial role in regulating blood glucose (Kang, 2020).
-Ca is involved in neurotransmission, intracellular signaling, enzyme activity, and the contraction and relaxation of muscles (Weaver, 2020).
-Zn affects the synthesis of the protein gustin, which is involved in taste bud production, increases salivary Ca concentration, helps with Ca receptor activity in the taste buds, and also acts as a complementary factor for alkaline phosphatase and enzymes in the cell membranes of taste buds (Nagraj et al., 2014).
-Based on our findings, SM is considered to be beneficial for the production of functional meat products because the SM showed higher levels of minerals that favorably affect various activities in the body than that in the control and other USP-treated groups.
+Ca is involved in neurotransmission, intracellular signaling, enzyme activity, and the contraction and relaxation of muscles (Marriott et al., 2020).
+Zn affects the synthesis of the protein gustin, which is involved in taste bud production, increases salivary Ca concentration, helps with Ca receptor activity in the taste buds, and also acts as